Annual Report Vs Tax Filing 2025 What Every Small Business Must Know to Avoid Penalties

 3. What happens if I skip the annual report?

-Your business may face dissolution or lose its good standing.
+Your business may face dissolution or lose its excellent standing.

 4. Can I do both filings online?